Visit the institution website for COVID‑19 updates

 Months of entry

-Our online multi-professional course is for qualified doctors, nurses, paramedics, physiotherapists and physicians/associates working in emergency care.
+Our online multi-professional course is for qualified doctors, nurses, paramedics, physiotherapists, physicians/associates, pharmacists and advanced clinical practitioners, working in emergency care.

 It gives you the opportunity to gain academic recognition for your professional training in urgent or emergency care.

-Our teaching team includes internationally renowned emergency medicine consultants.
-This includes Professor Kevin Mackway-Jones (developer of the learning resource BestBETs) and Professor Simon Carley (developer of the St.Emlyn's blog), Consultants at two of of the biggest and busiest hospitals in the UK (the Manchester Royal Infirmary (MRI) and the Royal Manchester Children’s Hospital).
+Our teaching team is made up of internationally renowned emergency medicine consultants, including Professor Kevin Mackway-Jones (developer of the learning resource BestBETs) and Professor Simon Carley (developer of the St.Emlyn's blog), consultants at two of the biggest and busiest hospitals in the UK (the Manchester Royal Infirmary (MRI) and the Royal Manchester Children’s Hospital).

 Qualification, course duration and attendance options